 We utilized a new rifle build designed with PRS-type competition in mind.
 This build offered us a fair bit of flexibility over the course of testing, as it could be evaluated both off of a bipod and in a benchrest assembly.
 As the author is a .5 MOA capable bipod shooter on a good day, this added support capability came in handy in evaluating the rifle once the shooter’s skill level had been exceeded.
 While efforts could have been made to decrease group size further from what was experienced during testing, the intent of this article is to showcase the different variables that come into play when accurizing a practical precision rifle.

 Topping off this precision rifle build is a Criterion Savage pre-fit barrel locked in place with a Bighorn Arms 12 point nut.
-While most Criterion pre-fits utilize a standard Savage style barrel nut, this new prototype nut is torqued into place with a standard 31mm box wrench.
+While most Criterion pre-fits feature a standard Savage style barrel nut, this new prototype nut is torqued into place with a standard 31mm box wrench.

 The barrel itself is 22” long, chambered in 6.5 Creedmoor, and features an MTU contour with a threaded muzzle.
-Installed on the barrel is a Griffin Armament Taper Mount brake, designed to be cross compatible with a Recce 7 suppressor (not utilized in this article).
+Installed on the barrel is a Griffin Armament Taper Mount brake, designed to be cross compatible with a Recce 7 suppressor (not used in this article).

 Both the barrel and the barrel nut have been salt bath nitrided to maximize barrel life and enhance corrosion resistance.
 The TL3 action has been cerakoted graphite black to match the optic and barrel in coloration.